sebaraneda/sebaraneda.gethub.io/README.md

     - To start working with Markdown, you'll need an editor such as...

       [Visual Studio Code](https://code.visualstudio.com/)

-        - Simple editor with a live preview option, and if you're reading this, there's a good chance you already have it
+        - Simple editor with a live preview option, and if you're reading this, there's a good chance you already have it.

      OR

       [Make a README](https://www.makeareadme.com/)

         - Simple online Markdown editor with spell check and live preview.
 If you don't want to install anything and just want to get going working with Markdown, I can't recommend Make a README enough!

 2. A [GitHub Account](https://github.com/join)